kcbraunschweig/cycleserver/README.md

 Requirements
 ============

-The cookbook has been tested on RHEL 5.7 and should work on any RedHat style linux.
+The cookbook has been tested on RHEL 5.7 and 6.1.
+It should work on any RedHat style linux.
 The only thing distro-specific is the use of init/chkconfig so hopefully it will support other distros in a future version.

 Attributes
 ==========